jamwal69/cryptokitties/DEPLOYMENT_GUIDE.md

 ---

-**🎉 You're ready to deploy and demonstrate your CryptoKitties game with its advanced genetic algorithm!**
+**🎉 You're ready to deploy and demonstrate your DigiCats game with its advanced genetic algorithm!**